Email FacebookTwitterMenu burgerClose thin

 social security spousal benefits

 A spousal benefit will be worth 50% of your spouse’s benefit amount as calculated at your spouse’s full retirement age (FRA).
 Your FRA depends on the year you were born.
 You can find yours by heading to the Social Security website.
 For everyone born in 1960 or after, your FRA is 67 years of age.
 So, let’s say your spouse retires at his or her FRA and is eligible for a benefit of $1,600.
-Then, you would in turn be eligible at your FRA for $800.
+Then, you would, in turn, be eligible at your FRA for $800.

-If you contributed to Social Security, you may wonder if your spousal benefit will be higher than your own benefit.
+If you contributed to Social Security, you may wonder if your spousal benefit will be higher than your benefit.
 Thankfully, you don’t need to worry.
 Social Security will automatically determine which is higher your benefit or your spousal benefit.
 Then, you will receive a higher amount.

 What If You Want to Retire Early?